gamedev4995/Challenge-2/Kirby #4 - Sword Kirby.md

 <img width="400" alt="Screenshot 2024-09-12 at 11 32 32 PM" src="https://github.com/user-attachments/assets/fd80a22c-d6f8-49ea-a74e-18482c52464e">

 Create two more cubes.
-Scale into rectangles that are the same thickness as the previos ones but much shorter.
+Scale into rectangles that are the same thickness as the previous ones but much shorter.
 Place both rectangles on both ends of the sword and tilt inwards.
-Note that there will be a dimond shapes gap at the end.
+Note that there will be a dimond shaped gap at the end.

 <img width="400" alt="Screenshot 2024-09-12 at 11 36 07 PM" src="https://github.com/user-attachments/assets/e96de176-8bb4-407f-b6a8-0ea60f2e1454">